Jeo0/smashbuton-raylib/README.md

+# HOW TO RUN
+just run the exe file inside build

+# HOW TO BUILD
-assuming make (mingw; see step X or step Y) is installed in windows system OR included in the environment;
+assuming make (mingw; see **step X** or ** step Y**) is installed in windows system OR included in the environment;

-just run `make` from the base directory after cloning/extracting the repository
++ go inside the build folder, and just run `make` from the base directory after cloning/extracting the repository